Xiaofei-it/Zlang/docs/syntax.md

 ## Strings

-A Zlang string a series of characters surrounded by double quotes.
+A Zlang string is a series of characters surrounded by double quotes.

 At runtime, a Zlang string is regarded as a Java string, and thus can be passed to a Java function as its `java.lang.String` parameter.